mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Stock: Fixed Cr75 0.2kg —
 Totals Cr940 2.8kg —

-Light cartridge grenades are primarily useful for anti- personnel work or security operations.
+Light cartridge grenades are primarily useful for anti-personnel work or security operations.
 It is rare to find a grenadier with a mixed load – usually all grenade carried

 are 'security' types or all are lethal types.
 The exception